 - Learn to approach environmental topics from multiple disciplinary perspectives

 - Understand the basics of climate change science and biodiversity loss in the Anthropocene

 - Train your capacity to engage with questions of environmental justice and ethics

 - Imagine and build socio-ecological transformations for a better future

 Work across disciplines

-- Get to know a diversity of ongoing environmental research in different fields: Biology, earth system science, geology, geography, archaeology, history, anthropology, philosophy, law, economy, and more
+- Get to know a diversity of ongoing environmental research across fields in the humanities, social sciences and natural sciences.

 - Work and engage with international scholars and students from different disciplines and backgrounds at UiO

 - Learn through field visits, place-based workshops outside campus, and direct input from environmental practitioners

 - Develop your own case studies of environmental research in interdisciplinary groups